-Going nearly a century back, famous architect George Washington Smith kicked off the California movement of Spanish Colonial revival.
-Smith dropped out of Harvard.
-He eventually worked as a bond trader.
-After becoming a successful businessman, he relocated to Santa Barbara for the relaxing lifestyle and planned to work on his painting habits.
-But he was surprised when he learned that the city was enchanted by the house he had designed, urging him to continue crafting architectural works for many Californians.
-He brought authentic materials from Spain to pursue both new and old world styles.
-Today Smith’s structures are appreciated and enjoyed for their structural beauty and complex look, and he is remembered as a founding father in Santa Barbara.
-Many generations of architects have followed his artistic path, with Kenny Slaught appreciating the sharp eye and attention to detail one must possess to create structures of such renown.
+Nearly a century ago, famous architect George Washington Smith kicked off the California movement of Spanish Colonial revival.
+Smith was an individual who dropped out of Harvard to eventually work as a bond trader.
+After becoming a successful businessman, he moved to Santa Barbara to find a chill lifestyle and planning to work on his painting habits.
+But he was taken when he learned that the city was fascinated by the house he had designed, urging him to continue crafting architectural works for many Californians.
+He imported authentic materials from Spain in both new and old world styles.
+Today Smith’s work remains much appreciated and enjoyed for their simplistic beauty and complex design, and he is known as a founding father of Santa Barbara.
+Many generations of architects have followed his artistic lead, and Kenny Slaught appreciates the sharp eye and attention to detail required to craft structures of such renown.